txje/Unicycler/README.md

+# Unicycler

+This repository contains three separate (but related) tools:
+* Unicycler: a bacterial genome assembler for hybrid read sets
+* Antpath: a sensitive, semi-global long read aligner
+* Scrutinate: an assembly checker

+# Installation

+Unicycler, Antpath and Scrutinate are all built/installed together.
+Simply run: `python3 setup.py install`.

+# Unicycler

+Unicycler is a bacterial genome assembler for use with hybrid read sets (both short and long reads).
+It uses [SPAdes](http://bioinf.spbau.ru/spades) to construct an assembly graph from short reads, then it uses long read alignments to scaffold and simplify the graph.

+### Input requirements

+Unicycler requires short reads (e.g. Illumina read) of decent sequencing depth.
+Without a good set of short reads, SPAdes will not be able to make a reasonably complete assembly graph.

+The long reads, however, can be of any depth.
+Moderate long read depth should be sufficient to complete a bacterial genome assembly.
+With very low long read depth, Unicycler may not be able to complete an assembly, but it can still use them to improve the assembly.

-# semi_global_long_read_aligner.py
+# Antpath

-This is a script to align error-prone long reads (e.g. PacBio or Nanopore) to one or more references in a semi-global manner.
-It uses GraphMap to do the actual alignment and then filters the resulting alignments and outputs summaries.
+Antpath sensitively aligns error-prone long reads (e.g. PacBio or Nanopore) to one or more references in a semi-global manner.

 Semi-global alignment allows for unpenalised end gaps, but the alignment will continue until one of the two sequences ends.
 This includes cases where the two sequences overlap and cases where one sequence is contained within the other: